axiomhq/axiom-go/README.md

   cold/archive to "hot", and no worrying about slow queries.
 All your data, all. the. time.
-- **Powerful dashboards, for continuous observability:** Build dashboards to collect related queries and present information that’s quick and easy to digest for you and your team.
+- **Powerful dashboards, for continuous observability:** Build dashboards to collect related queries and present information that's quick and easy to digest for you and your team.
 Dashboards can be kept private or shared with others, and are the perfect way to bring together data from different sources.